RobinJ1995/Base64-QmFzZTY0/README.md

 # Base64 <--> QmFzZTY0

-A simple application for encoding/decoding string to/from Base64.
+A simple application for encoding/decoding strings to/from Base64.
 Encoding and decoding is done while you're typing; No hitting buttons involved.